mcveanlab/Corticall/CtxSpecV6.0.md

 ### Binary kmer specification
 The binary kmer is a big endian representation of a fixed size string of the letters A, C, G, and T.
 Each letter is represented by two bits.
+However, if the last byte of the kmer is not completely filled with bits, then kmer bits are right-aligned.
-The conversion table is:
+The conversion of bits to letters is described in table 6.

 #### Table 6
 | Bit value | Letter |